 “When we’re all back in Miami.
 I need to decompress from all that’s happened this weekend.”

-“Let’s do it tomorrow evening at Mummy’s cocktail hour,” Jack suggested.
+“Let’s do it tomorrow evening at Mummy’s cocktail hour,” Jack suggests.

-I looked at Father Frank.
+I look at Father Frank.
 “Are you going to be able to protect us?”

 “We’ll talk about it tomorrow.”

-Outside, Marty had the crew all set to film us.
-I told him to give us a single mic, as we would do a duet as the girls and musicians paraded down 5th Avenue.
+Outside, Marty has the crew all set to film us.
+I tell him to give us a single mic, as we will do a duet as the girls and musicians parade down 5th Avenue.
 The remaining kids will follow after us.
 Once we sing the lyrics and are strolling a camera will be set behind the kids, so it looks like a concert.
-The other was a close-up of our faces.
-Michael counted off the beat and we sang our hearts out for Irving Berlin to the thrilled Flo and Edi.:
+The other will do close-ups of our faces.
+Michael counts off the beat and we sing our hearts out for Irving Berlin to the thrilled Mary, Jenna, Flo and Edi.:

 “In your Easter bonnet with all the frills upon it